guigrpa/docx-templates/README.md

 #### FOR and END-FOR

-Loop over a group of elements (resulting from the evaluation of a JS expression):
+Loop over a group of elements (resulting from the evaluation of a JavaScript expression):

 ```
 +++FOR person IN project.people+++